MiroPalmu/gnulander/subprojects/gnulib/README.md

-Guilander wants to use some modules from gnulib, however gnulib assumes that projects that use it are build with gnu build system.
+Gnulander wants to use some modules from gnulib, however gnulib assumes that projects that use it are build with gnu build system.

 This subdirectory is for setting mock gnu build system for building libgnu.a,